-Karla O’Dell, MD, assistant professor of clinical otolaryngology in the Tina and Rick Caruso Department of Otolaryngology – Head and Neck Surgery, is a laryngologist from the USC Voice Center at Keck Medicine of USC.
+Karla O’Dell, MD, assistant professor of clinical otolaryngology – head and neck surgery, is a laryngologist from the USC Voice Center at Keck Medicine of USC.
 These are three things she says you should avoid:

 5. Taking cough drops.

 Cough drops may feel soothing while you are sucking on them, but they can actually make your cough and throat irritation worse.
-Cough drops often contain methanol and other substances that significantly dry the throat.
+Cough drops often contain menthol and other substances that significantly dry the throat.
 This dryness can worsen your cough and throat discomfort.
-Instead, suck on a glycerin based drops, sugar-free hard candy or drink small sips of water to help soothe your throat.
+Instead, suck on a glycerin-based drops, sugar-free hard candy or drink small sips of water to help soothe your throat.